Python Tkinter Stopwatch

 • backward counting

-• Forward counting stopwatch keeps on increasing till the infinite seconds if reset or stop is not pressed.
+• Forward-counting stopwatch keeps on increasing till infinite seconds if reset or stop is not pressed.

-• Backward Stopwatch is provided with the number & it moves in the decreasing order until it becomes zero.
+• Backward Stopwatch is provided with a number & it moves in the decreasing order until it becomes zero.

 • Backward Stopwatch is also called Countdown watch.